 The Channels Building Block describes how a company communicates with and reaches its Customer Segments to deliver a Value Proposition.
 Communication, distribution, and sales Channels comprise a company's interface with customers.
+Channels are customer touch points that play an important role in the customer experience.
 Channels serve several functions, including: